 I made a few batches, one with less cheese and more eggs, and this one with the opposite.
 We enjoyed more cheese personally but you could cut the cheese amount in half and add 2 more eggs instead if you’d rather.

 If you wanted to make their red pepper version that would be easy.
-Just dice your veggies small, saute and lay on paper towels so you aren’t adding oil into the mix.
+Just dice your veggies small, like we did with the bell peppers and fresh spinach leaves, saute and lay on paper towels so you aren’t adding oil into the mix.

-Why do you cover egg mold with aluminum foil?
+Do you cover the egg mold with aluminum foil?

 Tips for Success